ylansegal/blog/source/_posts/2015-05-03-the-repl-issue-9-april-2015.markdown

 ### [The Quality Wheel][3]

 A big part of effective communication is sharing the same terminology.
 It helps with context and allows us to be more specific.
-Jessitron propses expanding our vocabulary around what "Quality Software" means.
+Jessitron proposes expanding our vocabulary around what "Quality Software" means.
 Instead of saying a piece of code is "good" or "clean", how about it's "configurable" and "readable".

 [1]: http://blog.cleancoder.com/uncle-bob/2015/04/15/DoesOrganizationMatter.html